The 2026 Michigan Writing Workshop: May 2, 2026

 • literary agent Najla Mamou (Savvy Literary Services)

-• literary agent Jennifer Wills (The Seymour Agency)
+• literary agent Paige Broadbent (The Purcell Agency)

 EVENT LOCATION & DETAILS: